Softcatala/text-metrics-service/README.md

 # Introduction

-A proof of concept of a Catalan style checker that complements LanguageTool
+This services provides a set of metrics given a piece of text

 # Docker container